 Shaikan – a giant field with proven production track record

 The Shaikan Field is one of the largest oil discoveries in the Kurdistan Region of Iraq and has been in production since July 2013.
-To date, the field has produced in excess of 80 million stock tank barrels (“MMstb”) and had estimated 2P reserves of 578 MMstb, as at 31 December 2019.
-GKP has a vision to grow production to 110,000 bopd over the coming years.
+To date, the field has produced in excess of 80 million stock tank barrels (“MMstb”).
+A Competent Person’s Report was prepared by ERCE Equipoise as at 31 December 2020 confirming estimated gross 2P reserves + 2C resources of 798 MMstb.
+GKP has a vision to grow production in phases to 110,000 bopd over the coming years.

 - Located c.60km north-west of Erbil in the north-west Zagros fold-belt